herbsjs/forum/README.md

 ### General

 If your post does not fit into any of the above categories, no problem.
-As long as it deals with Front End, we will be willing to discuss and help.
+As long as it deals with herbsjs or related subject, we will be willing to discuss and help.
 And you can open it with the [discussion category](https://github.com/herbsjs/forum/discussions/categories/general).

 ## Was your question answered?